Our Shared 2050 Vision

 - The world’s leading source of energy technology, products, know-how, and future-fit hydrocarbons

-- A leader in energy-based partnership and reconciliation with Indigenous peoples in Canada
+- A leader in energy-based partnership toward reconciliation with Indigenous peoples in Canada

 In this vision, energy is a continued source of prosperity, and Alberta continues to provide products and innovations to meet the world’s changing needs for heating, electricity, and mobility.
 We have simultaneously lowered the footprint of hydrocarbon resource production, unlocked new uses for hydrocarbons, and pioneered the development and deployment of alternative energy technologies, energy efficiency and energy conservation.
 As a result, Alberta’s energy products and know-how are considered key enablers of the transition to a low-carbon global energy system.